sturobson/component-scaffolding/README.md

 Features

- • Folder Structure by Component Type: Components are organized as atoms, molecules, or organisms, following atomic design principles.
+ • Folder Structure by Component Type: Components are organised as atoms, molecules, or organisms, following atomic design principles.
  • Automatic Namespacing: Each component is prefixed based on its type (e.g., a- for atoms, m- for molecules), ensuring consistent naming.
- • Customizable Templates: Each file is generated from a Handlebars template, including HTML and SCSS files that follow standard conventions.
+ • Customisable Templates: Each file is generated from a Handlebars template, including HTML and SCSS files that follow standard conventions.
  • Creation Date Helper: Automatically adds a creation date to files as metadata.

 Installation